 FIBR Learning Manager

-Sushmita Meka, Learning Manager for FIBR.
-Sushmita is an Associate in Customer Insights where she works with financial providers and startups to incorporate consumer preferences, needs and behaviors into product strategy or design.
+Sushmita Meka is a Senior Associate in Customer Insights at BFA where she works with financial providers and startups to incorporate consumer preferences, needs and behaviors into product strategy or design.
 She manages learning across the FIBR program, which seeks to deepen and accelerate indirect financial inclusion through linkages between small businesses and their customers, employees and suppliers, and OPTIX, which works with institutions to design better portfolios for low income clients.
 Previously, Sushmita worked with the IFMR Centre for Micro Finance in India, a research institute dedicated to conducting rigorous research to inform financial inclusion policy and practice and has worked in Kenya and Zimbabwe to explore the potential for mobile payments to support the health and financial services sectors.
 Sushmita holds a Master in Public Policy from the Harvard Kennedy School of Government and a BA in International Relations and Economics from the University of Southern California.

 Asa Nyaga, is an Associate at BFA.
 He works on financial technology projects that seek to enable access to financial services for people and communities who are financially excluded.
 Asa has over 15 years of experience in software product development.
 Before joining BFA he worked at mFieldwork LLC as a product manager where he led the development of a data collection and analytics software product.
 He was also a co-founder of Synergy-pro Ltd, a Nairobi-based software company that develops help desk and asset management software for medium and large enterprises.
 At Synergy-pro he served in various roles from Software Developer to Technical and Product Director.
 Asa's skills include software development, user experience design and product management.

-Jane Del Ser, Communications Manager at BFA.
+Jane Del Ser is Senior Associate for Insights & Influence at BFA.
 She is responsible for developing and delivering on the communications strategy for the company and for the FIBR and Catalyst Fund projects.
 Her areas of expertise include marketing communications, digital and social media, product marketing, email marketing, content marketing, program design and event management.
 She brings over ten years experience working with startups, social enterprises and nonprofits leading Strategy, MarCom and Product in hi-tech, mobile and social innovation.
 Jane most recently served as Managing Director at Center4, an initiative in NYC to increase uptake of technology by health and human service nonprofits to transform how services are delivered and improve outcomes for people served.